KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ----

 # Accuracy and Stability of Different Types of Time-Stepping Methods
 In numerical analysis, time-stepping methods are one of the most fundamental forms of numerical integration.
+These methods are commonly used to integrate time-dependent ordinary differential equations (ODEs) and partial differential equations (PDEs) \cite{xxxx}.
+They are approximate methods that are highly dependent on user parameters and model properties for accuracy, but can be used to spproximate the behavior of a variety of systems with high fidelity.
+They are especoally useful for integrating systems with no analytical solution, and are used widely used in industry in research.
+These methods are seperated into two primary categories, implicit and explicit, which will be discussed shortly.

 ## Background